mgingras/The-old-mgingras.ca/_posts/2013-05-20-CanvasPrinting.md

 - Modify price based on the dimensions of the order
 - Track past orders

+*Currently Migrating this code so that it works on CLEARDB MySQL and Heroku -> some of the original fucntions are not supported*

 See the [code](https://github.com/mgingras/Canvas-Printing/) - Try the [app](http://mgprinting.herokuapp.com/)